Updated September 24, 2021

 While performing this “roundup” stress test, there are 2 things you should keep in mind:

 As a general note, if a web server can handle 100 users per second, this doesn’t mean that it can manage a sudden increase from 0 users to 100 users.
-It’s often precisely because of this that e-commerce websites crash – because, even though they’re designed to handle hundreds of thousands of users at the same time, they’re not prepared to manage spikes in traffic.
+It’s often precisely because of this that eCommerce websites crash.

 For your database, you can consider a master-slave or a master-master architecture.